about >< projects <> contact

 [2023] Available Currently ~ group exhibition on critical mediation in art, Stuttgart [Germany]

-[2023] Wunderkammer: Naturalia Artificalia at Wunderkammer, Stuttgart [Germany] ~ solo exhibition with Towards Spp.
+[2023] Naturalia Artificalia ~ Wunderkammer, Stuttgart [Germany] ~ solo exhibition with Towards Spp.
 Citizenship

-[2022] Refugee Week, Horniman Museum and Gardens, London [UK] ~ group exhibition
+[2022] Celebrating Sanctuary ~ Refugee Week, Horniman Museum and Gardens, London [UK] ~ group exhibition

 Awards